Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: Introduction

-In this paper we investigate how the existence of exceptional algebraic cycles (or, more precisely, exceptional Hodge classes) on an abelian variety $A$ affects some of its associated invariants, both for general abelian varieties and for a specific family of interesting examples.
+This paper is the first in a series of two (see \cite{part2}), in which we investigate how the existence of exceptional algebraic cycles (or, more precisely, exceptional Hodge classes) on an abelian variety $A$ affects some of its associated invariants.
+We consider both general abelian varieties and a specific family of interesting examples.

 In complex algebraic geometry, an \emph{exceptional} Hodge class is an element of the Hodge ring not generated by divisor classes.
 Abelian varieties that support such exceptional classes are called \emph{degenerate}.
 While the definition of degeneracy is a statement about the Hodge ring, we can see the effects of degeneracy in {several} invariants of the abelian variety $A$: the Mumford-Tate group and, assuming $A$ is defined over a number field, the connected monodromy field and the Sato-Tate group.

-By definition, the Mumford-Tate group is related to the Hodge ring via its action on the cohomology of $A$.
-On the other hand, the connected monodromy field and the Sato-Tate group are arithmetic invariants constructed from the $\ell$-adic monodromy groups of $A$, which are themselves obtained from the images of the various $\ell$-adic Galois representations associated with $A$.
-Under the assumption of the algebraic Sato-Tate and Mumford-Tate conjectures, all these invariants are related to one another, which leads to the conclusion that exceptional Hodge classes should have a direct influence on the Galois representations attached to $A$.
-This influence is the subject of our investigation.
+In the rest of this introduction we introduce the abelian varieties considered in this work, we describe the invariants that we wish to investigate, and we state our main results.